reflex-frp/reflex-platform/reflex-frp.org/documentation.rst

 Architecture of a reflex application
 ------------------------------------

-A typical reflex application consists of widgets which have a Dom view, and these widgets can create events, and also respond to events.
+A typical reflex application consists of widgets, and some glue code to *connect* the widgets together.

-(A Widget is some DOM wrapped up for easy use with Reflex)

-Widget can be thought as a DOM Structure which has the capability to modify its contents in response to events or based on a Dynamic value.
+Widget can be thought as a DOM Structure which has the capability to modify its contents in response to events or based on some dynamic values.
 It can also contain structures like input fields which can generate events.
-Moreover user interaction events can also be generated from the widgets.
+Moreover user interaction events like mouse clicks can also be captured from the widgets.

-Additionally there can be portions of code (equivalent to a controller) which does not have a Dom view, but can process input events, maintain a state and generate output events or dynamic values.
+Additionally there are some pieces of code (equivalent to a controller) which does not have a Dom view, but can process input events, maintain a state and generate output events or dynamic values.